dotnet/docs-maui/docs/data-cloud/database-sqlite.md

 ## Access data

 The `TodoItemDatabase` class can be registered as a singleton that can be used throughout the app if you are using dependency injection.
-For example, you can register your pages and the database access class as services on the `IServiceCollection` object, in **MauiProgram.cs**, with the `AddSingleton` and `AddTransient` methods:
+For example, you can register your pages and the database access class as services on the <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection> object, in **MauiProgram.cs**, with the `AddSingleton` and `AddTransient` methods:

 ```csharp
 builder.Services.AddSingleton<TodoListPage>();